Patriarch Justinian of Romania: Achievements as Patriarch

-Conclusion
+Later years and death

 From his enthronement to his death, as Mihai Urzică writes, "faced with the adversities to which the Church was subjected, Patriarch Justinian proved himself an able diplomat and tried, as much as he could, to withstand the attacks launched against the house of the Lord.
 He maintained a close unity among the ranks of the clergy, he provided support for priests who were political detainees and monks released from prison and restored many churches and monasteries, resisting the sanctions, threats and even the house arrest to which, for a time, he was subjected".

 Justinian protested against Decree 410 of November 19, 1959, which ordered that new monks must be at least 55 years old and nuns at least 50, and due to which some 5,000 monastics were removed from their monasteries.
 In response, the Patriarch was forcibly sent to Dragoslavele skete for six months.

 Patriarch Justinian died on the evening of March 26, 1977, aged 76, after a painful illness and a long period of hospitalisation.
 He was laid to rest in the grave which he carefully prepared for himself in the interior wall of Radu Vodă Monastery, Bucharest (the monastery, dating from the 16th century, had been extensively renovated during 1969–1974, on his initiative).
 On the cross fixed into the wall, the Patriarch asked that the following inscription be engraved: "I fought the good fight.
 I guarded the faith.
 I have reached the end of life's road.
 From now on, the reward of righteousness awaits me; the Lord, the righteous Judge shall give it to me on that day".